 - Form STRONGER JEWISH IDENTITIES and continue a lifelong exploration of their culture, history and heritage.

 - Become ACTIVATED LEADERS OF TIKKUN OLAM/SOCIAL ACTION, viewing it as their responsibility and opportunity to make the world a better place.

 What is the time commitment?

 Diller Fellows commit to:

-- Twelve Sunday afternoon workshops of four hours each
+- Twelve Sunday afternoon workshops of five hours each

 - A locally-based, social action project

 - Two full-day experiences

 - Three-week Israel Seminar, which provides an opportunity to both explore Israel and do meaningful community service in Haifa, Boston’s sister city